fstarlike/wp-git-manager/README.md

-# Git Manager v2.0.0 – Professional Git Management for WordPress
+# Repo Manager 2.0.0 – Professional Git Management for WordPress

-**Git Manager** is a WordPress plugin that brings full Git repository management right into your dashboard.
+**Git Manager** is a WordPress Plugin that brings full Git repository management right into your dashboard.
 Version 2.0.0 is a complete rewrite – faster, more secure, and packed with a clean, modern UI that makes working with Git inside WordPress feel natural.

 ---